Elixir & Phoenix on tap

 So what exactly is Tap.works?

 Tap.works is a paid platform for deploying Elixir & Phoenix applications to your own servers without containers.
-It configures your servers, deploys your app to them, and gives you an easy dashboard to manage it all.
+It configures your servers, builds your app, and deploys it.
+It also gives you an easy dashboard to manage it all.

 Servers, not containers.